Italy flag

 Integration and Language

-Italian culture values personal relationships highly. ~34% English proficiency means learning Italian significantly improves opportunities and social integration.
+Italian culture values personal relationships highly.
+English proficiency is 42% in this dataset, so learning Italian significantly improves both career options and social integration.

 Lifestyle Characteristics